Find information about cooking, cookbooks, restaurants, nutrition, agriculture, provisioning and food studies

 The supply of foods for household tables has responded to and driven change in technologies and the availability of produce.
 Improved stoves, refrigerators, mixers, vitamizers and kitchen appliances came on the market, and combined with the industrialisation of food production and growth of supermarkets, the options for consuming prepared foods expanded.

 Today, food shopping has spread beyond the supermarket.
-A common food source for many include fresh food markets, farmers' markets, local food co-operatives and foraging.
+A common food source for many include fresh food markets, farmers' markets, local food co-operatives and foraging, and food sharing initiatives.

 Organisations such as SecondBite and Fareshare have formed to address issues of food waste and security.
 The Community kitchen network provides opportunity and purchasing power for shared preparation of meals.